I am a journalist and photographer who has lived and worked across northern England, from the Tyne to the Mersey.

 Newspaper photojournalism from the 1980s also had a big impact including photography dealing with the de-industrialisation of the north, the 1984-85 miners’ strike and the political problems of Northern Ireland.

 After my A-levels, I went to Cleveland College of Art & Design in Middlesbrough (now the Northern School of Art) for a one-year foundation course, which I enjoyed.
-I loved the college environment and its modernist main building in Linthorpe.
+I loved the college environment and its modernist building in Linthorpe.

 Images from that era include shots of Bert Ward, below, a political activist in Middlesbrough.
 Bert Ward’s many activities included work to end political violence in Northern Ireland and bring different sides together for talks.
 He built links between trade unions, community groups, grassroots activists and mainstream politicians in the UK and Ireland including Mo Mowlam, the former Redcar MP and Labour Secretary of State for Northern Ireland, and Ulster Unionist leader David Trimble.
 Later in his life, Bert Ward gave ex-Cleveland Police chief Ray Mallon a crash-course in politics during his successful campaign to become Middlesbrough’s first directly-elected Mayor.